-Choosing a family lawyer is one of the most important decisions that you can make.
+Choosing how you’re going to make your way through a tough family transition is one of the most important decisions that you can make.
 Our clients have sought out our San Francisco family law practice in some of the most trying times in their lives.
-They are facing separation from a spouse or partner, divorce, conflicts over child custody, seeking or defending against domestic violence restraining orders, and dealing with the issues of child or spousal support.
+They are facing separation from a spouse or partner, divorce, conflicts over child custody and dealing with the issues of child or spousal support.
+Others are on the verge of getting married and have fear about how to talk with their spouse-to-be about money, children and death.

 Nothing is more important than your children.
-When you are faced with a threat to your children’s safety and well-being, we will do everything in our power to protect them.
-We will take the time to learn every detail about your children’s lives, down to the minutiae of their daily schedules, in order to get to an outcome that is in their best interests.
-When appropriate, we will negotiate with the other parent to come to terms of a custody arrangement that works for the kids, but we are prepared to seek the court’s assistance and litigate in order to protect your children.
+To help you craft a shared parenting plan that works best for your children, we will take the time to learn every detail about your children’s lives, down to the minutiae of their daily schedules.
+We’ll encourage you, whenever possible, to use mediation or Collaborative Practice, to negotiate with the other parent to come to terms of a custody arrangement that works best for the kids.
+However, we are prepared to seek the court’s assistance and litigate as a solution of last resort to help you protect your children.

+Spouses can make almost any decision that works for them with respect to spousal support.
+However, if the issue of spousal support is left for the Court to decide, certain presumptions apply that guide the Court’s decision-making power on the issue.
 In California, for marriages under ten years in length, there is a presumption that spousal support will last for half of the length of the marriage.
 For marriages over ten years in length, the outcome is often more uncertain, as the court does not have the power to terminate a spouse’s right to support at the time a judgment of divorce is entered.
-Our San Francisco divorce attorneys obtain orders for spousal support both through negotiation with the supporting spouse and his or her attorney or by bringing motions for support, when necessary.
+We work with our clients through mediation or Collaborative Divorce to find reasonable, creative solutions to the issue of spousal support.
+Our goal is to empower our clients to make their own informed decisions about their finances.

 “Liat is a person that you definitely want on your side.
 It is always comforting to know that you have a person who genuinely cares about the outcome of your situation, who is there if you need questions answered, and who can reassure you during those anxiety provoking moments.
 Dealing with a legal matter can be a scary venture for those of us unfamiliar with how it all works, and Liat guided me through rough waters with the utmost of professionalism and compassion.”-L.P.